niall-byrne/python-in-a-box/README.md

 ##### Production Branch:
 [![Python In A Box Self Test](https://github.com/niall-byrne/python-in-a-box/workflows/Python%20In%20A%20Box%20Self%20Test/badge.svg?branch=production)](https://github.com/niall-byrne/python-in-a-box/actions)

-##### Version 1.0.0 Compatibility

-Please be aware that version 1.0.0 has introduced some incompatible changes with the CLI configuration:
-- Some minor changes will be required to keep your configuration compatible.
-- Please see the latest [pib_cli](https://pypi.org/project/pib-cli/) release for details.

 ## About

-This project provides extensive CLI tooling and automation inside a docker container for working on Python projects.
+This project provides extensive CLI tooling and automation inside a container, specifically for working on Python projects.

 Batteries are included:
 - functional CI on day one